 We do not get substitutes for teaching assistants.
 Teachers and paras are responsible for finding their own substitutes.
 You must submit the name of your substitute on your Absence Report.
 You are also responsible for communicating the details of your position with your substitute.
 Be sure to include information about your building location, hours of work, room number and lesson plans.
 All substitutes should report in the morning to the Summer School office of the building they will be working in.
-The office will have a time card for them.
 You may also leave a copy of your lesson plans in the office for your sub to pick up.
 Substitutes must be current WCSD employees or current WCSD substitutes and expressed an interest in working Summer School.
-A list of the 2021 Summer School Substitute Pool will be emailed to staff in May.
+A list of the 2023 Summer School Substitute Pool will be emailed to staff in May.